Scalable Experimental Bounds for Entangled Quantum State Fidelities: Fidelity Lower Bounds for GHZ States

 \subsection{Experimental Results}

 We prepare linear depth and logarithmic depth GHZ states $\ghz{N}$ circuits mentioned in Section~\ref{ghz_prep}.
-In this experiment, we generate untranspiled QASM circuits for GHZ states $\ghz{N}$, where $2 \leq N \leq 20$.
+This experiment generates untranspiled QASM circuits for GHZ states $\ghz{N}$, where $2 \leq N \leq 20$.
 We compute the bounds on quantum fidelity using only two measurements ($X$ and $Z$ basis measurement) instead of measuring $3^N$ state tomography circuits to measure the closeness of prepared GHZ state $\rho$ to the expected state $\ghz{N}$.
 To estimate lower bound $\langle \mathcal{S}_{G_s} \rangle_{\rho}$, we followed the idea described in Section~\ref{lb_ghz}.
+We also compute the upper bound measured success probability and the Hellinger fidelity of the prepared states.